sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

     return snake
 ```

+Similar to this, **Large classes** cause the same problems, which might or might not allow the [extraction of whole
+class](#extract-class).
+Additionally, here identifying
+and [replacing possible subclasses with different types](#replace-conditional-with-polymorphism) might help, this way
+properties and functions that only belong to some subtypes are moved out of the way to only leave the things that are
+common and used among all subclasses.

 #### Extract a Function

 A function symbolizes a differentiation between intent and implementation.
 Extracting a function means replacing the old